mantidproject/pre-commit-hooks/README.md

 # Custom pre-commit hooks for the pre-commit framework
 The hooks present in this repository are:
 * clang-format (self-contained hook not reliant on clang-format being available externally)
+* Cppcheck (self-contained hook not reliant on cppcheck being available externally)

 To use the hooks copy this to your .pre-commit-config.yaml:
 ```yaml